 The draft ITU-D contribution to the 2020-2023 ITU Strategic Plan identifies linkages between the ITU-D Strategic Plan Objectives and Outcomes to the relevant SDGs and its targets as well as to the World Summit on the Information Society (WSIS) Action Lines as requested by TDAG-15.
 The 2030 Agenda for Sustainable Development adopted by the United Nations General Assembly on 25 September 2015 includes 17 Sustainable Development Goals (SDGs) and 169 targets.
 (See https://sustainabledevelopment.un.org/topics/sustainabledevelopmentgoals)

-Annex C: For information
+Annex B: For information

 WSIS Action Lines